anthonybar/cautious-enigma/proposal.md

  Tip: Your custom data structure can be composed of or extensions of data structures that you have learned and used in previous programming assignments.
 We're looking for decisions about how to build a high-level data structure that will likely have lower-level components.

 ## Problem Description

+Our team wants to solve the issue of

 Briefly describe a problem that your team would like to solve.
 Describe at a high level a program that could solve that problem.